KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/book/ws1-css-basics/README.md

 {% include "./5background-color.md" %}

 ## Nice work!
 Celebrate with a toast with your neighbors.
+Take a screenshot and share on Slack so we can all admire your color selection.
 ![](https://media.giphy.com/media/8QPSW7nGDN7wY/giphy.gif)

 <!-- trick markdown to give me a little space between these two sections of text -->